sandysgits/music_video_from_weather/README.md

   - Die vier Jahreszeiten: Tonarten davon bestimmen Tonart je nach Jahreszeit

+  - before starting make sure ffmpeg and fluidsynth? are installed (see link)

+  - run main when inside the directory

 ## Motivation
 Weather data is often represented in purely numerical or visual formats.
 However, by combining multiple sensory modalities—such as visualization, real-world webcam imagery, and sound—we can create a richer, more immersive experience.
 This project explores how sonification and animation can bring weather data to life, making it more intuitive, engaging, and accessible.